thomascjw30/ML-Engineer-Capstone-Project/README.md

 TotalCharges - What is the total amount an acct holder pays<br>
 Churn - Did the acct holder churn (Y Variable)<br>
 </font>

-### Overview
-*TODO*: Explain about the data you are using and where you got it from.

-### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.